-During the first quarter of 2015 Sorgenia Group concluded its debt restructuring in agreement with its banks.
-Specifically, following the Milan Court's approval on 25 February 2015 of the debt restructuring plan under article 182-bis of the Bankruptcy Law, on 27 March the Shareholders' Meeting of Sorgenia approved the 2014 financial statements and the banks subscribed an increase in capital of some € 400 million and a convertible bond of some € 200 million via a conversion of their loans.
-At the same time, as had been envisaged, CIR transferred to the banks its entire indirectly held investment in Sorgenia.
+During the first quarter of 2015, the Sorgenia Group concluded its debt restructuring in agreement with its financial institutions.
+Specifically, following the Milan Court's approval on 25 February 2015 of the debt restructuring plan under article 182-bis of the Bankruptcy Law, on 27 March the Shareholders' Meeting of Sorgenia approved the 2014 financial statements and the financial institutions subscribed an increase in capital of some $\notin$ 400 million and a convertible bond of some $\notin$ 200 million via a conversion of their loans.
+At the same time, as expected, CIR transferred to the banks its entire indirectly held investment in Sorgenia.
 Accordingly, CIR Group no longer holds an equity interest in the energy company.

-As a result, Sorgenia is no longer consolidated in the Interim Report as at 30 June 2015; on the other hand in the first half of 2014, reported for comparative purposes, the investment in Sorgenia was treated according to IFRS 5, i.e. as an assets held for sale.
+As a result, Sorgenia is no longer consolidated in the Financial Interim Report on Operations as at 30 June 2015; on the other hand, in the comparative figures for the first half of 2014, the investment in Sorgenia is treated according to IFRS 5, i.e. as an asset held for sale.